Yesterday I failed.

 I ask what - “Why did it happen that way?” is not a helpful question.
 “What can I do to get closer to my goal?” and “What would make a difference?” are helpful.

-I have something I can actually DO.
+I find something I can actually DO.
 I can do something about it and that is the biggest difference between being bad at failing and failing better.

 I get present - Once I get to the present without dwelling in the past, and with a potential plan for the future, I can be present.
 I can congratulate myself and other competitors and actually mean it.